payalrattan/SQL_Project/movies_database_design.md

 **Which people, places, things, etc. are you including in the scope of your database?**

-- Movies
-- Actors
-- Directors
-- Users
-- Comments
-- Ratings
-- Movie-actors and movie-directors relationships
+- Movies,Actors,Directors,Users,Comments,Ratings,Movie-actors and movie-directors relationships

 **Which people, places, things, etc. are outside the scope of your database?**